|

 Video Games, Television and Media Violence

-Effect of media violence, television, video games
+Effect of media violence, television, video games on children

 The fast pace of television commercials, and most video games that children are playing today, does have a pronounced affect on the mind.
 This is especially true for children and adolescents, whose brains are rapidly forming and physiologically developing daily and rapidly.